Wooden Chairs on a beach

 401(k)

-Managing your health care costs in retirement can be a challenge.
-That’s why it’s important to understand what benefits are available to you.
-If you are eligible, you can review your retiree health benefits on the FedEx Retirement Hub overview page for your operating company.
+Managing your healthcare costs in retirement can be a challenge.
+That’s why it’s important to understand what benefit is available to you.
+If you are eligible, you can review the FedEx retiree health benefit/RHPA on the FedEx Retirement Hub overview page for your operating company.

-Whether or not you are eligible for FedEx retiree health benefits, you will still be able to take advantage of COBRA, private and public exchanges, other insurance providers, and Medicare.
+Whether or not you are eligible for the FedEx retiree health benefit/RHPA, you will still be able to take advantage of COBRA, healthcare exchanges, other insurance providers, and Medicare (if eligible).

 COBRA qualifying events include: